afrendeiro/afrendeiro.github.io/_posts/2015-04-03-chipseq_diffbind_analysis.md

 - Some nice tools downstream of differential calling (mostly region annotation).

 ## [Odin](http://www.regulatory-genomics.org/odin-2/basic-introduction/)
-- Does not use inputs for analysis.
+- Can use inputs for analysis.
 - Limited description of output.
 - Output in "a proprietary BED format" (do I need to say anything?)